 If you guessed the password to a computer that has access to a centralized server, you could then edit the documents on that server.
-However, if you did the same thing on a computer that runs a decentralized server, you wouldn’t be able to edit the documents.
+However, if you do the same thing on a computer that runs a decentralized server, you won't be able to edit the documents.
 You’d need to control more than half of the entire network, not just one computer!

 Furthermore, like all other blockchains, every single data transaction that occurs on the Ontology blockchain is immutable — they cannot be removed.
 This makes it extra secure as it adds a layer of transparency for the company that installs the protocol.
 Ultimately, the Ontology blockchain is very secure.